10 years ago I started my Twitter journey. Back then, I’d only really dreamed of having the numbers I have now as well as so many other cool things.

 Here’s a short list of resources that will hopefully help with your book promo efforts:

 The majority of people enjoy nice experiences and the same can be said for most people on social media.
-A nice or pleasant social media experience can lead to so many possibilities from making new friends and connections, to even earning someone else’s trust or perhaps making a sale.
+A nice or pleasant social media experience can lead to so many possibilities from making new friends to even earning someone else’s trust or perhaps making a sale.
 Subconsciously and over many years, I made my social media presence across the platforms a nice place for my followers to hang out.
 This was also driven by how welcome I have been made to feel by so many others.
 Because social media is sometimes viewed in a negative light for many reasons, being pleasant tends to stand out.

 Think of your favourite bar, pub or restaurant – a place you’ve had a nice experience and would most probably return to.
 Now I want you to think why you enjoyed your time there and what factors made the experience worthwhile.
 The same can pretty much be applied to who you engage with on Twitter and how you engage with them.
 We’re going to look at why a good experience in a hospitality setting is similar to Twitter.